2013 Cohort

 Marcella Jean

-Marcella was a Theater and Performance Studies major, who plans to attend medical school after graduting after Berkeley.
-Marcella plans to use her theater skills to develop a theater program to give foster youth a creatice outlet and enable them to express themselves through drama.
+Marcella was a Theater and Performance Studies major who plans to attend medical school after graduating from Berkeley.
+Marcella plans to use her theater skills to develop a theater program to give foster youth a creative outlet and enable them to express themselves through drama.

 Gilbert Lopez

-Gilbert attended Pasadena City College before transferring to Berkeley, where is majoring in Physics.
-He has previosuly researched in-vitro dissolution of pharmaceuticals, in particular with drugs used for treatment of HIV/AIDS.
-Gilbert's research included the synthesis of sodium iridate and its analysis via powder x-ray diffraction at each step of the synthesis to help determine the specifics of the crystal structure.
+Gilbert attended Pasadena City College before transferring to Berkeley, where he is majoring in Physics.
+He has previously researched in-vitro dissolution of pharmaceuticals, in particular with drugs used for the treatment of HIV/AIDS.
+Gilbert's research included the synthesis of sodium iridate and its analysis via powder X-ray diffraction at each step of the synthesis to help determine the specifics of the crystal structure.
 He studied the electric and magnetic properties of the compound and looked for any novel behaviors.
-Gilbert's long term plans are to complete a PhD and become a professor at a university.
+Gilbert's long-term plans are to complete a PhD and become a professor at a university.

 Bushra Malik